 The NEW High Rock Trail (45 km vs 46 km on the existing GDT) – Construction of the High Rock Trail began in 2016 as the first new section of trail on the GDT in more than 30 years.
 It is a beautiful route, staying close to the Divide and above treeline for much of the route.

-NOBO, the High Rock Trail begins on the road to Deadman Pass and rejoins the existing GDT near North Fork Pass (b13), eliminating more than 30 km of road walking.
+NOBO, the High Rock Trail begins at the Atlas Staging Area and rejoins the existing GDT near North Fork Pass (b13), eliminating more than 30 km of road walking.
 The GPS track has been posted to our map page where it can be downloaded.
-The High Rock Trail is currently listed as an alternate route but will become the official main route of the GDT soon.
-Remember that the trail isn’t actually 100% complete yet but is completely hikeable and totally awesome.
+The High Rock Trail will officially become the main route of the GDT in 2022!